Social Action Opportunities

 Contact: Cecile Mercado

-• environmental justice, especially the right to water; and the
+• Environmental justice, especially the right to water

-• human rights consequences of natural and man-made disasters, such as the Asian tsunami, the Gulf Coast hurricanes and wars, such as that in Darfur.
+• Human rights consequences of natural and human-caused disasters, such as the 2023 cyclone in Burma and the ongoing war in Ukraine

-UUSC offers opportunities for personal engagement in all these issues, as well as work camps that give first-hand experiences in the US and world-wide.
-First Parishioners of all ages have participated in UUSC initiatives in fair-trade coffee and chocolate, as well as the rebuilding of New Orleans.
+UUSC offers opportunities for personal engagement in all these issues, as well as work camps that give first-hand experiences in the US and worldwide.
+Parishioners of all ages have participated in UUSC initiatives in fair-trade coffee and chocolate as well as the rebuilding of New Orleans.
 Because UUSC’s headquarters are in Central Square, Cambridge, we have unique access.